A Timeline of Co-operative Housing Ireland

 By the late 1970s, Irish housing co-operatives were catering to about 5% of the Irish housing market and were hailed as the ‘Third Arm’ of Irish housing, alongside local authorities and private developers.

-In that same year the new Housing (Miscellaneous Provisions) Act allowed the Department of the Environment to pay a grant-in-aid to CHI as the representative body for housing co-operatives.
+Co-operative Housing Ireland established a full-time staffed office in 1979 to provide information and guidance on a wider scale.
+In that same year, the new Housing (Miscellaneous Provisions) Act allowed the Department of the Environment to pay a grant-in-aid to Co-oeprative Housing Ireland as the representative body for housing co-operatives.

 The Department of Local Government encouraged local authorities to assist co-operative housing by allocating building sites, liaising with co-operatives, and assisting promptly with applications for mortgages.

-This shift was largely as a result of a review of housing policy (Report No. 87) which recommended the recognition of the role of housing co-operatives in the provision of social-rented for low-income households.
+In the 1980s, Co-operative Housing Ireland's focus shifted from private home-ownership to social-rented co-operatives.
+This shift was largely as a result of a review of housing policy (Report No. 87) which recommended the recognition of the role of housing co-operatives in the provision of social-rented housing for low-income households.
 The review acknowledged that co-operatives have a distinct form of membership and organisational structure emphasising their potential for providing and managing housing with both ownership and rental forms of tenure.

 In 1984, the Department of the Environment introduced the Capital Assistance Scheme (CAS).
 This allowed for grant transfers for financing mortgage loans to Approved Housing Bodies (AHBs) toward the cost of providing rental accommodation.